MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Unpublish-PnPSyntexModel.md

 ```

 ## DESCRIPTION
-This command unpublishes a SharePoint Syntex content understanding models from a list.
+This command unpublishes a SharePoint Syntex content understanding model from a list.

 ## EXAMPLES